Getting Business Value from Microsoft AI: Clearing Up Copilot Confusion

 Microsoft 365 Copilot is a productivity booster for Microsoft Office users.
 It generates copy and other content.
 It also summarizes documents and data within the Office suite.
 It is built into Word, Excel, PowerPoint, Outlook, Teams, etc.

-Here are some examples of ways Microsoft 365 (M365) Copilot can be used in the Office suite to enhance productivity:
+Ways Microsoft 365 (M365) Copilot can be used in the Office suite to enhance productivity:

 • Word: Draft reports, contracts or summaries instantly.